tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Let's install `django-bootstrap3` to illustrate the workflow, which is as follows:

 1. Start with a fresh git commitment (i.e., no changes yet to be committed);
-2. Start with a baseline file `requirements.txt`, which resides under folder `requirements`; it's imperative that it's kept up to date (i.e., follow step 4 below everytime that a new package is installed); at the moment, the contents of our `requirements.txt` haven't changed:
+2. Start with a baseline file `requirements.txt`, which resides under folder `requirements`; it's imperative that it's kept up to date (i.e., follow step 4 below every time that a new package is installed); at the moment, the contents of our `requirements.txt` haven't changed:

         appdirs==1.4.3
         Django==1.11.1